MattLemmon/g/README.txt

       /.../g$  ruby g1.rb          # runs g1 version
       /.../g$  ruby g2.rb          # runs g2 version
       /.../g$  ruby g3.rb          # runs g3 version
-      /.../g$  ruby g3.rb          # runs g4 version
-      /.../g$  ruby g5.rb          # runs g5 version
-      /.../g$  ruby g6.rb          # runs g6 version
-      /.../g$  ruby g7.rb          # Jon wins
+      ...                          # g4, g5, etc....

+    The game is evolving.

-2. You can get a sense of how the game is evolving so far.
-The drones are getting pretty competitive, especially Drone 3.
+2. In g5, the game gets starts to get a little difficult.
+The drones are pretty competitive, especially Drone 3.
 Can you keep the drones from getting more stars than you?...

-    But the REAL goal of the game is to spawn more drones.

-3. If we compare the different g#.rb files in a text editor, we can see how the code has grown and evolved so far.

-        g0.rb               3 classes
-           Player class
-           Star class
-           Window class

-        g1.rb               4 classes
-           Player class
-           Drone class
-           Star class
-           Window class

-        g3.rb               6 classes
-           Player class
-           Drone class
-           Drone2 class
-           Drone3 class
-           Star class
-           Window class

-        g5.rb               7 classes
-           Player class
-           Drone class
-           Drone2 class
-           Drone3 class
-           Drone4 class
-           Star class
-           Window class

-    The Star class represents a perfect example of what I am hoping to accomplish with the drones.
-There are tons of different stars in the game, but there is only one Star class.

-    The individual stars are all spawned out of one, small class.

-    This is the great challenge of the game of GalaxyCraft - figuring out how to use the Drone classes to spawn multiple drones, similar to the Star class.
-In g6 I was able to spawn drones, but I can't figure out how to get the spawned drones to move...

-4. Feel free to have fun with the program.
-Perhaps you would like to create a fifth Drone class?
-Or perhaps you'd like to create a new skin pack?
-Make any mods you want.
-You can easily change the background image, the drone images, etc.
+    In g7, we finally had success spawning more drones from the Drone class.
+    In g8, we got them to reproduce when they eat.

+3. Now we need to create some basic competition for survival.
+We need to make drones die if they don't get enough food, and create random mutations in spawns.

+4. Forking is encouraged!

-5. Play around with Gosu.
-The tutorials and reference materials are included for convenient access in    '/g/vers/gosu_lib' This saves you the trouble of having to dig all the way down into the gem folder when you want to review documentation.
+5. Gosu reference materials are included for convenient access in '/g/vers/gosu_lib'
+    This saves you the trouble of having to dig all the way down into the gem folder when you want to review documentation.